ashah01/Scaling-laws-framework/Readme.md

 ## 2023/05/22

 A standard model that's known to scale well should be used, on a dataset of appropriate difficulty. [[ResNet on CIFAR10]] is chosen for its combination of speed and expressivity.
-This will rule out whether depth is failing for an architectural reason, or something more elusive such as the fact that no learning rate scheduler is used.
+This will rule out whether depth is failing for an architectural reason, or something more elusive such as the absence of a learning rate scheduler.